Satull/deberts/README.md

 ### Actual ToDo's:

 1. Refactoring
-    1. User Interface instead of Implementation
+    1. User abstract class instead of Implementation
     2. Generate Deck on the Base of Cartesian Product
     3. Refactoring because of new Deck structure
 2. Configure work with two docker images (game + database)